jhunschejones/Customer-Service-Tools/claim_flow/README.md

 ## Results
 I am proud of the clean look of this app and some of the small extra features that might not stick out at first glance.
 I used pop-overs for a couple areas of additional content, and badges to indicate how many bullets of information were under each topic.
 Future improvements might include adding additional content and pop-overs or links to direct users to additional resources.

-*See a live version of the app by clicking [here](https://filedn.com/lWYjvlpRciYBP9xzzyqgShB/Customer-Service-Tools/claim_flow/index.html) or return to the [main repository](https://github.com/jhunschejones/Customer-Service-Tools).*